 In the next few chapters, you will create a Java web application — ‘HR Web application’.
-This application will help the HR team of AnyCo Corporation to lookup or modify details of a specific employee, or all employees, delete an employee, or apply a salary raise to all employees.
+This application helps the HR team of AnyCo Corporation to lookup or modify details of a specific employee, or all employees, delete an employee, or apply a salary raise to all employees.

-Each user will have a different set of roles and privileges.
+Each user has a different set of roles and privileges.

 This Chapter contains the following topics:

 - Architecture of the Web Application